6 Steps to Creating a Website With an Online Payment System

 • Aggregators.

-Which payment system to choose will depend on your business's requirements and your target audience's needs.
+Which option to choose will depend on your business's requirements and your target audience's needs.

 payment system types

-Internet acquiring is a classic payment system that transfers money from the buyer and seller via a protected processing center.
+Internet acquiring is a classic payment system that transfers money from the buyer to the seller via a protected processing center.
 The main feature of this method is that the payment is carried out via a plastic card, without cash withdrawal.
-This method is used in both traditional banks and also fintech companies.
+Internet acquiring is used in both traditional banks and fintech companies.

-• Pros: this is the safest method of payment transfers, using 3D-Secure and data encryption;
+• The pro: This is the safest method of payment transfers, using 3D-Secure and data encryption.

-• Cons: agreeing with an internet-acquiring service is only available for legal entities.
+• The con: Agreeing with an internet-acquiring service is only available for legal entities.

-Payment gateways are intermediaries who redirect the transaction to the bank for processing.
+Payment gateways are intermediaries that redirect the transaction to the bank for processing.

-• Pros: gateways are not linked to banks or wallets.
+• The pro: Gateways are not linked to banks or wallets.
 They can be used not only on websites but also on mobile.
 Strong data encryption.

-• Cons: making a contract and agreeing on all the terms takes much more work than with other services.
+• The con: Making a contract and agreeing on all the terms takes much more work than with other services.

 Example: Opayo, owned by Evalon, is one of the most popular payment methods in the UK and Ireland.
 The service uses the Regulatory Technical Standards (RTS) to provide maximum data protection.